 Steamed veggies are a healthy side for chow mein.
 Chinese broccoli, carrots, and snow peas complement chow mein.
 Steamed veggies will temper the richness of the noodles and give a refreshing contrast.

-Bean sprouts are also a great side for chow mein.
+Bean sprouts are also a great side for chow mein (or any sprouted mung bean replacement).
 The crunchy sprouts will bring freshness and lightness to the meal.
 These alternatives to bean sprouts will also freshen up the plate.

 Kung pao Brussels sprouts

 Kung pao chicken is a popular spicy stir-fry with chilies, vegetables, chicken, and peanuts.
 Since I don’t eat chicken, I like making kung pao Brussels sprouts instead.

 They turn out crispy and spicy tossed with kung pao sauce.
 The spiciness of the dish pairs well with the savory chow mein noodles.

 Steamed dumplings are one of my favorite veggie chow mein sides.
 These tasty bites are usually served with a dipping sauce and packed with pork, shrimp, or veggies.